MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/make-call.md

 ms.reviewer: v-bholmes
 ---

-# Make a call (Preview) in the Dynamics 365 Guides HoloLens app
+# Make a call (Preview) from the Dynamics 365 Guides HoloLens app

 > [!IMPORTANT]
 > Some or all of the functionality noted in this article is available as part of a preview release.
 The content and the functionality are subject to change.